Social-Systems-Lab/vibe/vibe-cloud/README.md

     -   The `DataService` (`vibe-cloud-api/src/services/data.service.ts`) provides comprehensive CRUD operations and database interaction logic.
     -   Data models and schemas (e.g., `UserSchema`, `AppSchema`, `GenericDataDocumentSchema`) are defined in `vibe-cloud-api/src/models/models.ts`.

--   **Blob Storage Integration (Minio/S3):**
+-   **Blob Storage (S3-Compatible):**

-    -   Manages storage and retrieval of larger binary files (images, videos, documents) via an S3-compatible interface.
+    -   Manages storage and retrieval of larger binary files (images, videos, documents) via a standard S3-compatible API.
+    -   This allows for flexibility in choosing a storage provider.
+While self-hosters can use services like Minio, the official Vibe Cloud infrastructure is provisioned using **Scaleway Object Storage**.
-    -   The `BlobService` (`vibe-cloud-api/src/services/blob.service.ts`) handles object uploads, presigned URLs, and deletions.
+    -   The `BlobService` (`vibe-cloud-api/src/services/blob.service.ts`) handles object uploads, presigned URLs, and deletions, abstracting the specific provider.
-    -   Metadata is stored in CouchDB (see `BlobMetadataSchema`).
+    -   Metadata for blobs is stored in CouchDB (see `BlobMetadataSchema`).

 -   **Cross-Device Synchronization (via CouchDB):**